 • Very high: 500 mg/dL and above

 Triglycerides are particularly sensitive to diet.
 Alcohol, sugary foods, and refined carbohydrates raise them significantly.
-Reducing these often brings levels down quickly.
+Cutting back on those — even for a few weeks — often brings levels down quickly.

 What You Can Do